Tag

 Porco preto and Flecha Azul in Casais Portugal

 There are tables outside as well as inside the simple restaurant with a humble ambiance.
-Service is fun and the brothers have a quirky sense of humor, best exemplified by when Diana asked for a small beer, and out came a beer in a tiny shot glass mug, which got a big laugh from everyone.
+Service is fun, and the brothers have a quirky sense of humor, best exemplified by when Diana asked for a small beer, and out came a beer in a tiny shot glass mug, which got a big laugh from everyone.
 This is one of those places you can always count on for ample portions, great food, and very reasonable prices.

 2. Pizzeria Il Siciliano

-There is no lack of Italian food restaurants in Cascais, and Pizzeria Il Siciliano is one of our favorites.
+There is no lack of Italian restaurants in Cascais, and Pizzeria Il Siciliano is one of our favorites.
 The owner is from Sicily, knows how to make a great pizza, and has the oven to do it.
-The service is friendly and the menu offers all the hits.
+The service is friendly, and the menu offers all the hits.
 Pizzas, pastas, salads, and more.
 A fun way to start is with a delicious bruschetta.
 This is also a good place if you have a group because the food is easy to split and there is an extensive wine menu.
 It’s again on a side street away from the main touristic area so you will find plenty of expats and Portuguese locals dining here.

 Veggie Pizza at Pizzeria Il Siciliano Cascais Portugal